oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/documentation.md

 !!! tip
-    If this command fails with an error message indicating lacking permissions to change `AbtractAlgebra.jl` related docs, it may help to run the following command:
+    If this command fails with an error message indicating lacking permissions to change `AbstractAlgebra.jl` related docs, it may help to run the following command:
     ```
     ]dev AbstractAlgebra